What are the best Raspberry Pi alternatives? Everything you need to know about Pi rivals | ZDNet

 Yet the official support is only half the story, with much of the board's usability coming from the plethora of community-created guides and tutorials -- with the answer to many questions only a Google away.
 Beyond the staunch community support, the Pi can be augmented by a broad ecosystem of boards and kits that extend its capabilities, turning the board into everything from a robot to a virtual assistant.

 The Pi also strikes a shrewd balance between price and capability.
-Co-creator of the board Eben Upton has stated in the past that keeping the board affordable is very important, and its latest incarnation, the Raspberry Pi 3 Model B manages to pack an awful lot into a $35 computer.
+Co-creator of the board Eben Upton has stated in the past that keeping the board affordable is very important, and its latest incarnation, the Raspberry Pi 3 Model B+ manages to pack an awful lot into a $35 computer.

 What are the shortcomings of Raspberry Pi?

-There hasn't been a release of a new Raspberry Pi board since February 2016 and in the intervening years some of the technologies that were too expensive for the Pi 3 have become affordable.
+There hasn't been a new generation of Raspberry Pi board released since February 2016, and in the intervening years some of the technologies that were too expensive for the Pi 3 have become affordable.

 New boards have started to emerge that cram in features not found in the Pi 3 -- memory, faster processors, Gigabit Ethernet or support for 4K displays -- onto boards costing $35 or very close to it.